 441 North Park Drive, Morton, MN 56270 [email protected] 507.697.6147

 The Renville County Historical Society needs your help to add to the Research Library’s Yearbook Collection.
-The list below is the current copies we have in the Research Library.
-If you have yearbooks to donate please contact Nicole at the Museum [email protected] or 507.697.6147!
-Yearbooks, platbooks, and phonebooks are key pieces of preserving the history of who lived in the area and when.
+The list below shows the current copies we have in the Research Library.
+If you have yearbooks to donate, please contact Nicole at the Museum [email protected] or 507-697-6147!
+Yearbooks, plat books, and phonebooks are key pieces of preserving the history of who lived in the area and when.

-If you are not ready to part with your yearbook that is ok, we can scan the yearbook and return it to you.
+If you are not ready to part with your yearbook, that is okay.
+We can scan it and return it to you.
 For the past three years, we have been working on getting the yearbook collection scanned into PDFs.
-We continue this project and plan to send off another 4 boxes of yearbooks for this month.
+We plan to continue this project and send off another four boxes of yearbooks this month.

 Visit our Facebook Page for featured yearbooks.